Alamy

-Alamy (registered as Alamy Limited) is a British privately owned stock photography agency launched in September 1999.
+Alamy Limited (d/b/a alamy) is a British privately owned stock photography agency launched in September 1999.
+It is an online supplier of stock images, videos, and other image material.
+Their content comes from agencies and independent photographers, or are collected from news archives, museums, national collections, and public domain content copied from Wikimedia Commons.
 Its headquarters are in Milton Park, near Abingdon, Oxfordshire, United Kingdom.
-It has a development and operations centre at Technopark in Trivandrum, Kerala, India and a sales office in Brooklyn, New York, United States.
+It has a development and operations centre at Technopark in Trivandrum, Kerala, India, and a sales office in Brooklyn, New York, United States.

-Overview

-Alamy is an online supplier of stock images, videos, and other image material.
-Their content comes from agencies and independent photographers, or are collected from news archives, museums, national collections, and public domain content copied from Wikimedia Commons.

 History

 James West, a graduate of Edinburgh University, was the CEO of Alamy and co-founded the company with Mike Fischer in 1999.
 Fischer, the ex-chairman and co–founder of the firm, was also co-founder and CEO of RM plc.
 In 2002, Alamy won an EMMA (Electronic Multimedia Awards) award for technical excellence.
 The purpose of the award is to recognize excellence in digital media content creation.
 It also introduced a 24/7 high-resolution download tool for customers.
 The technical innovation continued with virtual CDs becoming a replacement for RF image CDs.